McEwen Mining Inc. (NYSE: MUX) (TSX: MUX)

 In a 2017 Preliminary Economic Assessment (PEA), Los Azules was estimated to have a 36-year life, but indications are that the project could ultimately become an even larger mine, with a longer life, since in the assessment, only 55% of the known copper resources are to be mined.
 Numerous drill holes have shown strong copper mineralization extending below the PEA pit bottom.
 Its average annual production for its first 13 years was pegged at 415 million pounds of copper in the 2017 PEA – enough copper to supply 2.2 million electric vehicles per year.

 In August 2022, McEwen Copper closed its non-brokered, private placement offering of $82 million, after securing a $25 million investment from mining giant Rio Tinto’s technology arm, Nuton LLC.
-This gives McEwen Copper an imputed value of $258 million, which would give McEwen Mining’s 68% interest a value of approximately $3.70/share.
-Additional value can be attributed to McEwen Mining’s 1.25% net smelter royalty on both the Los Azules and the Elder Creek projects.
+In February 2023, Nuton agreed to invest an additional $30 million into McEwen Copper.
+Its current stake in the copper subsidiary is 14.2%.

 Following the capital raise, McEwen Copper is well-funded to advance its Los Azules Project.
-Publication of an updated PEA on the Los Azules copper project is planned for Q1 2023.
-In Q2, an IPO is planned, along with MUX completing a secondary offering, assuming no further private placements in the interim.
+Publication of an updated PEA on the Los Azules copper project is planned for Q2 2023.
+A Feasibility Study and IPO are planned for 2024.
 MUX is strategically reducing its interest to increase its treasury, in order to reduce debt and fund the further development of its gold and silver mines.
+In May 2023, the company decreased its senior secured debt by $25 million through the secondary sale of McEwen Copper shares.

-McEwen Copper currently has an implied market cap of over $258 million, based on its most recently completed financing.
-However, when its Los Azules copper project is compared with other recent transactions and market valuations of copper projects in the same region, it appears very undervalued.
+When McEwen Copper’s Los Azules copper project is compared with other recent transactions and market valuations of copper projects in the same region, it appears very undervalued.

 MUX’s management believes its ownership stake in McEwen Copper is not currently reflected in the share price of the company.
-In fact, it is management’s belief that the combined value of its 68% interest in McEwen Copper, plus its gold mines and portfolio of mineral royalties, represents a share value ranging from a low of $8 to a high of $30 per share.
-Rob McEwen provides a full breakdown of this valuation estimate in a news release detailing the company’s Q3 2022 results.
+In fact, it is management’s belief that the combined value of its 51.9% interest in McEwen Copper, plus its gold mines and portfolio of mineral royalties, represents a share value ranging from a low of $8 to a high of $34 per share, as detailed in the company’s latest corporate presentation.

 Gold & Silver Projects